 Once the ground freezes (typically November in Ottawa), sod cannot root properly.
 Frozen sod is at high risk of winter kill and will likely need replacement in spring.

 Water 2-3 times daily for 15-20 minutes each session.
-Soil under sod should be consistently moist (not soggy).
-Early morning, midday, and late afternoon are ideal.
+Keep the soil under the sod consistently moist — never soggy.
+Morning, midday, and late afternoon are ideal.

 Reduce to once daily for 20-30 minutes.
-The sod should be rooting — test by gently tugging a corner.
-If it resists, roots are establishing.
+The sod should be rooting — gently tug a corner; if it resists, roots are establishing.

 Water every other day for 30-40 minutes.
-Deeper, less frequent watering encourages roots to grow down into the soil.
+Deeper, less frequent watering pushes roots down into the soil.

 Transition to 2-3 times per week, 30-45 minutes per session (about 1 inch of water per week total).
 Your lawn is now established!

-Wait 2-3 weeks until sod has rooted.
-Set mower to highest setting (3.5-4 inches).
-Never cut more than 1/3 of the blade.
+Wait 2-3 weeks until the sod has rooted, then set the mower to its highest setting (3.5-4 inches).
+Never mow soggy ground, and never remove more than 1/3 of the blade height in one cut.

 Avoid foot traffic for the first 2 weeks.
 Roots need time to anchor — walking on new sod can shift the pieces and create gaps.

-If seams separate slightly, push them back together and fill gaps with topsoil.
-Water the area thoroughly afterward.
+If seams separate slightly as the sod settles, push the pieces back together and fill any gaps with a little topsoil, then water the area thoroughly.

 Fill out the form and we'll confirm your booking within 1 business day